FOUNDING DESIGNER

 Takeaways

 Flexibility beats perfection.
-Auto-generated plans paired with easy overrides better reflected real-life schedules.
+Auto-generated plans paired with simple overrides better reflected real-life variability, preventing abandonment when schedules shifted.

 THE FINAL REFLECTIONS